 General Submission Period (October 1 - December 31): Poetry (up to six poems per submission) and prose (fiction or creative nonfiction with a 5,000-word maximum per submission).
 Multiple submissions and simultaneous submissions are welcome.

 Lois Cranston Memorial Poetry Prize (March 1 - June 30): A blind competition with a rotating judge and a $300 cash prize.
-Submit up to three poems.
+Submit up to three unpublished poems.

 Book reviews and art submissions are considered year-round.